Dark Energy Survey Year 3 Results: A 2.7% measurement of Baryon Acoustic Oscillation distance scale at redshift 0.835: Analysis

 \subsubsection{Projected Clustering: $\xi_{p}(s_\perp)$}

 In spectroscopic surveys, it is a common practice to transform redshifts to distances in order to measure physical comoving distances between galaxies.
-This enables access to three-dimensional information and measurements of the Alcock-Paczynski parameter along and across the line-of-sight.
+This enables access to three-dimensional information and measurements of the BAO shift parameter along and across the line-of-sight.

-\citet{Ross:2017emc} showed that for photometric surveys, whereas the radial clustering signal is erased due to the redshift uncertainty, angular BAO information \red{remains intact albeit smeared in the radial direction}.
+\cite{Ross:2017emc} showed that for photometric surveys, whereas the radial clustering signal is erased due to the redshift uncertainty, angular BAO information \red{remains intact albeit smeared in the radial direction}.
 That paper also showed that for a DES-like BAO sample \red{representing the two-point correlation function as a function of the apparent perpendicular comoving distance ($s_\perp$), for different orientations with respect to the line-of-sight ($\mu$), leads to a BAO position that aligns very well as a function of $\mu$}.
-Hence, following \cite{Ross:2017emc}, we measure the anisotropic clustering $\xi(s_\perp,s_\parallel)$ using the Landy-Szalay estimator \citep{LS1993}:
+Hence, following \cite{Ross:2017emc}, we measure the anisotropic clustering $\xi(s_\perp,s_\parallel)$ using the Landy-Szalay estimator \cite{LS1993}:

-with \red{the normalised pair-counts separated by $s_{\parallel}$ and $s_{\perp}$ along and across the line-of-sight, respectively}.
-In this study we use a binning of $\Delta s_\perp=5 {\rm Mpc}/h$ and $\Delta s_\parallel=1 {\rm Mpc}/h$.
+with the normalised pair-counts separated by $s_{\parallel}$ and $s_{\perp}$ along and across the line-of-sight, respectively.
 We remark that distances $s_{\perp}$ and $s_{\parallel}$ are obtained by transforming photometric redshift and angular positions to comoving positions using the {\tt MICE} fiducial cosmology.
 Given the aforementioned alignment of BAO, we can combine our measurements into

 \red{where $w(\mu)$ would \textit{a priori} be an inverse variance weighting.
 Ref.~\cite{Ross:2017emc} found that for $\mu < 0.8$ and $\sigma_z \ge 0.02 (1+z)$, our typical photo-$z$ error, the BAO signal is at a nearly constant $s_{\perp}$ while the signal for $\mu > 0.8$ is greatly diminished.
 Hence, for simplicity, one can approximate $w$ by}